NeKzor/tem/doc/src/reversed/xlive.md

 ### Threads

-The game seems like in a playable state even when XLive's "Main" thread gets suspended.
+The game seems to be in a playable state even when XLive's "Main" thread gets suspended.
 Obviously this will make it freeze if you want to interact with XLive but at least this will bypass the anti-debugging checks.